gigawatts/esp32-chatterbox/README.md

 Connect to the ESP32 over wifi (AP name "ChatterBox"), then navigate to http://10.1.1.1

 From there, you can set a username and leave messages.

+To indicate when a new message arrives, a LED can be configured to blink.

 There is an OTA Web update page at `http://10.1.1.1/update`